 How to Find a Water Leak Inside a Wall

 One of the biggest causes of wasted water in your home is a slow leak in your pipes, plumbing fixtures and appliances, especially water leaks behind walls.
 Because these leaks are generally silent, they often go undetected.
-Your Roto-Rooter plumber can detect and repair any water leak.

 If left untreated, hidden plumbing leaks can lead to serious water damage in your home.
 But there are usually some subtle signs to help you identify these types of leaks, including:

 - Mold or mildew.
 Mold thrives in moist, dark areas, which are typically hidden behind walls or under flooring.
 If a pipe springs a leak, mold can begin to grow in the area.
 If you see mold in unusual places where water does not usually accumulate, such as non-shower walls, you may have a leaking pipe.